Shakespeare's Stratford on the Web

 parks, river racing, river cruising, walks along the river or simply relax and take in the atmosphere that is Shakespeare's Stratford.

-Welcome to the Royal Shakespeare Company's Summer 2013 season with Shakespearean tragedy and comedy,
+Welcome to the Royal Shakespeare Company's Winter 2013 season with Shakespearean tragedy and comedy,

 Jacobean satire set in the 1950s and new writing from Mark Ravenhill and Tanika Gupta.